jessicaano92/react_portfolio/README.md

 ## Description

 My React portfolio provides a polished new portfolio using React instead of the original html.
 At the top of the page, I included my name, phone number, email, and a short description of the knowledge I have gained throughout my time in the Full Stack Coding Bootcamp.
 I used Material UI cards to insert a few of my projects for the viewer to see.
 The viewer can click on each individual project and it will link them to my GitHub repositories.
 I included three buttons that also link the viewer to my LinkedIn, my GitHub, and my resume.
 At the bottom of the portfolio, I included a contact form so anyone is able to contact me if they so chose.
+At the very bottom of the page, I added a footer with my name and the year.

 ## Installation